 2017 Worst Performer = -8.7%

-A detail of performance through the first half of 2018 can be found by clicking the box below.
-Note that the tracking spreadsheet has recently received a much-needed facelift!
-Feel free to download this same template to help track your own real estate investments.
+A detail of performance through the second quarter of 2019 can be found by clicking the box below.
+Feel free to download this same Excel template to help track your own real estate investments.